copasi/model_replicator/tests/0013_FitzHughCompartmental/README.md

 ## tests

-- 1D, 3 units, network, transport
+- 1D, 3 units, network, diffusive connection global quantity ODE
 - cps file reads well
 - network file reads well
 - check that warning is given for scan against parameter sets
 - check that event is processed correctly (only time dependent)

-- checks that there are exactly 3 transport reactions
+- checks that coupling constant exists and is set to default value
-- checks that existing assignments were processed correctly
+- checks that there are exactly 3 ODEs and are connected correctly with diffusive term